Design Principles / Task 1: Exploration

 Part A: Describe Design Principles

-Part B: Selected Design and Visual Analysis
+Part B: Selected Design and Reason why I choose this design

 Lectures

-Lecture 1: Elements and Principles of design, Gestalt Theory and Contrast
+Lecture 1: Elements and Principles of design

 Visual communication is about utilising design to convey purposeful messages to a target audience.
 As such, the design must be well thought-out and executed.
 To achieve effective communication through design, it is important to learn about and apply the elements and principles of design.